vighneshiyer/research-notes/multi-level-sim/meeting-notes.md

 - can we find a good error estimate heuristic? how does your distance from centroid error metric work? can you formalize this?

 ## Internal Meetings

+### 3/19/2024

+- Vighnesh
+  - 1. Caching abstraction
+  - 2. Enabling comparison of different functional and detailed warmup mixes
+  - 3. L1i warmup
+    - Right now, I'm injecting PC into `s2_pc` (in Rocket)
+    - This is OK, because if `s2_pc` misses in the icache (which always happens), then `s2_pc` is replayed in the Rocket pipeline
+    - BUT, if we inject icache state, then `s2_pc` will hit in the icache and then `s1_pc` won't be set correctly and then we will blow things up (need to read the Rocket source code)
+- Raghav is out for today
+- Dhruv
+  - Project proposal being submitted
+  - Focus of the project should be on embeddings, not on arch state dumping or on restoration or on sampled simulation
+  - Evaluate embeddings against the real performance of the whole system on program intervals (measure the perf in RTL sim or FireSim)
+    - Build a regression model from embeddings to performance
+  - What features of the embeddings are valuable?
+  - Time-based intervals in the future to compensate for Gemmini instructions being asynchronously executed (only visible to the core after a fence, but spike models instructions as executing instantly)
+  - Also need to consider instruction re-ordering that Gemmini can do internally
+- Charles
+  - Still working on L1d cache metric extraction

 ### 3/12/2024